 Don’t assume that just because there is a car in front of you that they would have spotted something if it was there.
-Still, look around – they could easily have missed something or they may just not be interested in stopping to look at whatever may be there.
+Still, look around because they could easily have missed something or they may not be interested in stopping to look at whatever may be there.

-Don’t be surprised if you come across some drivers speeding along like a maniac – they are probably using the Kruger sightings app and rushing to get to a reported sighting, along with all the others using the same app.
+Don’t be surprised if you come across some drivers speeding along like maniacs — they are probably using the Kruger sightings app and rushing to get to a reported sighting, along with all the others using the same app.

-Don’t be afraid to drive on the wrong side of the road if you are travelling along a river – it’s the ‘done thing’ in Kruger so that you can get a better view.
-Just drive slowly and make sure to keep your eye on the road for oncoming traffic and move over to the correct side until they have passed.
+Don’t be afraid to drive on the wrong side of the road if you are travelling along a river — it’s the ‘done thing’ in Kruger, so you can get a better view.
+Drive slowly and make sure to keep your eye on the road for oncoming traffic and move over to the correct side until they have passed.

 You might come across a procession of cars moving along the road with drivers straining their necks trying to follow a lion or leopard through the bush.
 The thrill of the chase is quite exciting … and the animals seem unperturbed and are obviously habituated to the mechanical hums hot on their tails.

-If you see someone stopped at the side of the road – ask what they are looking at – it’ll save time searching through your own binoculars when they might just be admiring the view!
+If you see someone stopped at the side of the road, ask what they are looking a — it’ll save time searching through your own binoculars when they might just be admiring the view.

 Unless you are in a rest camp or in a designated area you need to stay in your vehicle.